usask-rc/ansible-ec2-al2023/README.md

 10. Configure an AWS SSO session [OPTIONAL]

-If you have already configured AWS SSO within Windows then you will already have a file at `~/.aws/config` otherwise you can run the following:
+If you have already configured AWS SSO within Windows and you already changed your home directroy then you will already have a file at `~/.aws/config` otherwise you can run the following:

 ```aws configure sso --profile <profilename>```